screwbreaker/MDmod/README.md

 ### Warning
 The PCB are not the same!
-The two microcontrolers have the same package but a different pinout.
+The two microcontroller have the same package but a different pinout.
 So, each micro have his own board, don't mix them!

 Do not close both CC and CA jumpers!